 - Persuading the Delaware Supreme Court to affirm our complete defense verdict for Gilead Sciences, Inc. in contract litigation, helping Gilead avoid exposure to over $55 million in damages.

 - Assisting T-Mobile US, Inc. in convincing the U.S. Court of Appeals for the Fourth Circuit to affirm dismissal of trademark claims against the company.
-The case, which involved the scope of arbitrability, created a circuit split of authority now before the U.S. Supreme Court.

 - Securing an appellate victory in the Federal Circuit in favor of Ariosa Diagnostics, Inc., a San Jose-based molecular diagnostics company, regarding the eligibility of patent subject matter.
 We successfully defended the appeal in the U.S. Supreme Court against more than 20 amicus briefs urging reversal.